governify/governify-web/content/quickstart/add-teams.md

 By default, it can be accessed through https://join[BLUEJAY_SERVICES_PREFIX][BLUEJAY_DNS_SUFFIX] (f.e. https://join.bluejay.mydomain.org) in case Bluejay is deployed in the cloud or by accessing to http://localhost:6001 if it is deployed locally.

 **Bear in mind** that when registering a team to a course, the system will look for:
-- A **TPA template** called the same as the course in the assets in the folder /public/renders/tpa and use it to generate the TPA for the team.
+- A **TPA template** called the same as the course in the assets folder `/public/renders/tpa` and use it to generate the TPA for the team.
 In case there this template does not exist, it will use template.yaml as TPA template.
-- A **director script** called the same as the course in the assets in the folder /public/director and a **json** containing the information about the interval and start and end of task execution and will add it to the director for it to function.
-In case there isn't, the director won't do anything.
-This has to be configured for the system to automatically generate data about the team.
+- A **director script** and a **json** called both the same as the course in the assets folder `/public/director`.
+The json contains the execution information (interval, start and end) to enable it at the Director to call the script.
+In case these files don't exist, the director won't be called.
+These files have to be configured for the system to automatically generate data about the team.

 #### Full register
 It offers an interface that works in three steps: